Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: B. Warning Messages

 \subsection{Llama counterfactual explanations}

 \begin{itemize} \item \textit{IP address}.
 The link http://92.233.24.33 is a string of numbers instead of a normal website name.
 The email would have been considered safe if it used a recognisable website name, like a company's official name, which helps verify the link's authenticity.
 A safe link might have looked like: https://instagram.com/login \item \textit{Top-level domain mispositioned}.
-The link https://amazonservices.com. cz/account.php has a suspicious web address with a ``.com'' in the wrong place.
+The link \url{https://amazonservices.com. cz/account.php} has a suspicious web address with a ``.com'' in the wrong place.
 The email could have been considered safe if the ``.com'' was at the end of the address.
 A safe link might have looked like: https://amazon.com/account-update \item \textit{Link mismatch}.
-The link text ``protect your account'' hides the actual link ``https://www.facebook.com/hacked/disavow?u=100000125023309 \&nArdInDS2\&lit\_IT\&ext1548538159'' The email would have been considered safe if the link text matched the actual link, which helps ensure the link is trustworthy and not trying to trick you.
+The link text ``protect your account'' hides the actual link \url{https://www.facebook.com/hacked/disavow?u=100000125023309 \&nArdInDS2\&lit\_IT\&ext1548538159}.
+The email would have been considered safe if the link text matched the actual link, which helps ensure the link is trustworthy and not trying to trick you.
 A safe link might have looked like: https://www.facebook.com/account-security. \end{itemize}